 Ran is the author of The Extreme Searcher's Internet Handbook, The Traveler's Web, The Extreme Searcher's Guide to Web Search Engines, and Yahoo! to the Max.
 He is also a frequent contributor and columnist for professional publications.
 Through his company, Online Strategies, Ran creates and presents courses on using the Web for professional associations, governments, NGO's, companies, schools, and businesses in the U.S. and abroad.
 Ran has held management and training positions with DIALOG and Knight-Ridder Information Services, and has been a reference librarian at MIT, and the University of Pennsylvania.
 He is currently an adjunct faculty member for Catholic University's School of Library and Information Science, and has served as adjunct faculty for Lesley University's Technology in Education Program, and Johns Hopkins University.
 He is active in the American Society for Information Science and Technology and the Association of Independent Information Professionals.

-David Hoffman, Internet@Schools Program Co-Chair, Information Today, Inc.
+David Hoffman, Co-Chair for the Internet@Schools Track, Information Today, Inc.

 Prof Melissa A Hofmann, Bibliographic Control Librarian, Rider University

 Melissa A. Hofmann is the Bibliographic Control Librarian at Rider University’s Moore Library, where she is liaison to the English Department and the Gender & Sexuality Studies Program.
 Her other duties include reference, research instruction, and collection development.
 She has a Master of Library and Information Science from Rutgers University and a Master of Arts in English from The College of New Jersey.
 Her LIS research interests include next-generation OPACs, faceted browsing, subject analysis, and cloud cataloging.
 Her goal is to make the university library and its resources user-friendly, relevant, and useful to the needs of researchers and lifelong learners.